 The ACD of the Fund is Close Asset Management (UK) Limited, a private limited company incorporated in England and Wales under number 2998803 on 6 December 1994 and is the sole director of the Fund.
 The ultimate holding company of the ACD is Close Brothers Group plc, a company incorporated in England and Wales on 3 June 1953 with registered number 520241.
 The registered office (and head office) of the ACD is at 10 Crown Place, London EC2A 4FT.
 The business address is 10 Crown Place, London EC2A 4FT.
-The business address is 10 Crown Place, London EC2A 4FT.
-The second share capital of the ACD is £500,000 all of which is fully paid up.
+The issued share capital of the ACD is £500,000 all of which is fully paid up.